-It is possible that there may be some early spread without causing symptoms if the melanoma is thicker than 0.76 mm on the initial biopsy.
+It is possible that there may be some early spread without causing symptoms if the melanoma is thicker on the initial biopsy.
 In particular, there may be spread of some cells to the nearest lymph node without it yet causing it to swell.
 Therefore, a test called sentinel lymph node biopsy, and sometimes other tests, may be advised.

 Sentinel lymph node biopsy

 This is a procedure in which the lymph node nearest to the melanoma is removed.
 For example, if you have melanoma on your leg, the surgeon will take out a lymph node up in your groin.
 The idea is to see if the melanoma has spread up to the lymph nodes; this can give an idea of the prognosis.
-Removing the lymph node doesn't make the survival rates any better unfortunately.
+Removing the lymph node doesn't make the survival rates any better.

 Cancer specialists (oncologists) will organise detailed scans if you have been diagnosed with melanoma.
 These scans can see if the melanoma has spread elsewhere in your body.